Install ToolHive

 Make sure the binary is executable:

-If using Docker on Linux, make sure your user has permission to access the Docker socket:
+If you're using Docker on Linux, make sure your user has permission to access the Docker socket:

 Upgrade error on Windows